Seminars on the Berkeley Campus

 Berkeley Natural History Museums Informatics Seminar

-Meets 2-3 times a semester.
+Meets irregularly during the semester.
 Check listings for schedule.